CianMRoche/AstroWiki/README.md

 # AstroWiki
-Notes to supplement study for the MIT astrophysics division oral qualification exam
+Notes to supplement study for the MIT astrophysics division oral qualification exam.
+Press the "control" key (or maybe command on mac) when hovering over an internal link in the notes to display the linked note without switching to it.

 ### Requirements
 Install the markdown note-taking application [Obsidian](https://obsidian.md/) and you can open the AstroWiki folder as a "vault" with complementary connected graph view.